Auroxsus/Potato_Programming_Language/README.md

 # Potato_Programming_Language
+Also known as PotatoC, or rather Potato Chip, as it takes a majority of the syntax from the C programming language.

 Ultimatly, there are only slight changes made from the reader to scanner and scanner to parser.
 Parser to compilier will start off with _light_ changes as well but I hope it will spiral into a complex compiler that will be able to translate the entire POTATO language, or at least as much as I can develop.

 As I am continously improving and adding new features, it will be updated in the compiler code.
 There are no plans to create a sperate updated PotatoXScanner.cpp, PotatoXParcer.cpp, PotatoXCompilier.cpp.
 The previous versions and executable files will stay in the repository and in the "Previous_Versions" folder for historical purposes.